bassu/solarized-dark-bold-syntax/README.md

-# solarized-dark fork prolonged reading
+# Solarized dark variation for prolonged reading

-It aims to give solarized dark a **clean** look and lesser **eye strain** with nimble but efficient modifications by selectively boldening font and removing irritating reddish colors.
+This fork aims to give solarized dark a **clean** look and lesser **eye strain** with nimble but efficient modifications by selectively boldening font and removing irritating reddish colors.

+### Features

 * Matching HTML and CSS highlighting based on elements' level and specificity
 * Go(lang) code highlighting matches that of Emacs's solarized theme